sandtreader/obtools/README.md

 These libraries were started in 2003 by Paul Clark (@sandtreader) for use across multiple consultancy projects.
 They became the foundation of [Packet Ship](https://packetship.com)'s streaming media products, a custom digital coin architecture, an e-commerce retail offering and more recently the [ViGraph](https://vigraph.com) creative media platform.

 Alex Woods and Jon Barber of Packet Ship also contributed significant new functionality between 2010 and 2020.
-In 2020, Paul made ObTools Open Source under LGPLv2.1.
+In 2020, Paul made ObTools Open Source under a permissive MIT licence.

 ## Functionality